This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to your room once you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-You may have devices attached to your head.
+Do not get out of bed until your surgeon says it is okay.
+Depending on your surgery, you may have devices attached to your head.
 Your upper and lower jaw may be joined together using elastic bands or wires.
-It may be hard to open your mouth when you wake up.
+You may not be able to open your mouth after surgery.

-- You may lose a lot of blood during the surgery and need a blood transfusion.
-You may have pain, an infection, bleeding, or skin damage from the surgery.
+- You may bleed more than expected or get an infection.
 Metal plates and screws placed during surgery could become loose, move, or cause an infection.
 If an infection occurs, you may need another surgery to correct the problem.
 You may feel the hardware through your skin.
 Your bones may not heal well, and may move back to the way they were before surgery.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.